March 2026 NFPA Code Updates: What Your Business Needs to Know

 • Contractor certification and insurance verification

-• Next scheduled cleaning date based on volume and cooking type
+• Next scheduled cleaning date based on cooking volume and type

 How to Access the Full Codes (Legal PDF Guide)